yyang248/pictographPlus2026/README.md

 2) Two csv files, one for SSM and one for CNA

 * The second option is to provide the SSM read counts and copy number alterations (CNA) in two separate files.
 In this case, the SSM file should contain columns "sample", "mutation", "total_reads", "alt_reads", "chrom", "start", and "end".
 The "purity" column with be optional.
 The CNA file should contain columns "sample", "chrom", "start", "end", "tcn" and "baf".
-See files that starts with example3.
+See files that start with example3.

     | sample | mutation | total_reads | alt_reads | chrom | start | end |
     | ---- | ---- | ---- | ---- | ---- | ---- | --- |